codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Opening and closing items

+!!! important
+    To automatically open and close items, Codacy must detect when the underlying Security issues are introduced and fixed.
+To make sure that Codacy detects the Security issues correctly:

+    -   [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Security category.
+These patterns are enabled by default, but may not be on custom configurations.
+    -   Confirm that the latest [commits](../repositories/commits.md) to the default branches of your repositories are analyzed.

 Codacy automatically opens a new item when it detects a new Security issue on the default branch of a repository:

 -   [Every new item is assigned a priority](#item-priorities-and-deadlines) based on the severity of the underlying issue.
 Each priority also defines a deadline to fix the underlying issue.